NinjaWeedle/CSRacing-Evolution/README.md

-CALCULATOR STREET RACING II: EVOLUTION
+CALCULATOR STREET RACING II: EVOLUTION -  Race your way.

 A drag racing game written by Oxiti8 in pure TI-BASIC for the TI-84 Plus CE.

 WARNING: This game is still being worked on.
 A save file created mid-development may not work properly in the final release of the game.

 The ultimate drag racing game just got more intense.
-Powered by the most advanced racing engine ever seen in a TI-BASIC game on the 84+CE, CSRacing II allows you buy, upgrade, paint, tune, and race 13 different cars on 2 different tracks in 7 different event types.
-Compete against you and your friend's best times in Time Trials, Conquer the 6 different championships of Special Events, or just test your car's top speed in Machine Test.
-You can also race in returning events like Regulation, Ladder, Custom Spec and Car Specific races.
+Powered by the most advanced racing engine ever seen in a TI-BASIC game, CSRacing II allows you buy, upgrade, paint, tune, and race 13 different cars on 2 different tracks in 7 different event types.
+Race for the best time in Time Trials, Conquer the 6 different championships of Special Events, or just test your car's top speed in Machine Test.
+You can also race in returning events like Regulation, Ladder, Custom Spec and the challenging Car Specific races.

 NOTE: This game is designed for the M+ revisons and/or Python Editions of the CE, and as a result it may run slowly on older models without use of a program like FASTER.
 It will still run on the 84+ CSE.
 Github: https://github.com/NinjaWeedle/CSRacing-Evolution - If there's a new version of CSRacing II Evolution, you'll find it here first.
 Cemetech topic: https://www.cemetech.net/forum/viewtopic.php?p=299757 - Check out this forum topic for the latest updates on CSRacing II!
+You can also post your time trials records here.
 _________________________________________________________
 Table of contents: